sameeksharathi/sameeksharathi/README.md

 - 🌱 I’m currently learning **Machine Learning**

-- 👯 I’m looking to collaborate on **Machine Learning and NLP Projects**
+- 👯 I’m looking to collaborate on **Machine Learning and Deep Learning Projects**

 - 🤔 I’m looking for help with **learning anything new!**